Chuzz1996/start-MongoDB/README.md

    load("loadMovieDetailsDataset.js");
    ```

-2. We're going to movie database and consult how many movies has Drama in their genres
+2. We're going to movie database and query for how many movies has Drama in their genres

    ```javascript
    db.movieDetails.find({"genres":{$in:["Drama"]}}).count()
    ```

-3. Consult the titles of the movies that won two awards.
+3. Query the titles of the movies that won two awards.

    ```javascript
    db.movieDetails.find({"awards.wins":2},{"title":1}).pretty()